charlottegiseleweil/pdm_report/src/02_Method.md

 In the context of this work, this project's display tasks were (1) to display the land cover maps corresponding to each scenario, (2) to assess the impact of the proposed restoration scenarios for both objectives of maximazing groundwater and minimizing landscape flammability, and (3) to show spatial prioritization for each objective and the two combined, and the associated costs.

-*bpb: is it weird that I bring this up and don't detail the actual resutls/figures for Hawaii later ?
-I could, but I don't really see where, except by putting my figures as examples for the toolbox but that doesn't sound super humble, and I don't think they're the best...*
+The static visualizations aimed to inform about the impact of restoration (land cover scenarios) on two ES objectives (water, flammability) both independently and then simultaneously while considering several climate scenarios.
+The resulting constructed maps can be found in appendices \ref{fig:hawaii1}, \ref{fig:hawaii2}, \ref{fig:hawaii3}, \ref{fig:hawaii4}.

-###The Upper Tana Nairobi Water Fund {#sec:tanacase}#### *Improving Water for Millions in Kenya* {.unnumbered}
-The Tana River supplies 95% of the water for a total of 9 million people living in Nairobi and surroundings, feeds one of the country’s most important agricultural areas and provides half of the country’s hydropower output.
+###The Upper Tana Nairobi Water Fund {#sec:tanacase}#### *Improving Water for Millions in Kenya* {.unnumbered}The Tana River supplies 95% of the water for a total of 9 million people living in Nairobi and surroundings, feeds one of the country’s most important agricultural areas and provides half of the country’s hydropower output.
 In the past decades, many forests and wetlands have been converted to agriculture, therefore decreasing the natural landscape capacity to store runoff water and retain sediments and soil in place.
 Today, one of the outcome of increased sedimentation is that 60% of Nairobi’s residents do not have access to a reliable water supply.
 To solve this problem, the Upper Tana-Nairobi Water Fund was created.
 The Natural Capital Project analyses the landscape to find out where and what would be the most efficient actions to undertake.
 In the context of this work, this project's display tasks were to compare scenarios resulting from a mutli-objective optimization, accounting for uncertainty.
 ##Display toolbox
 ### Structure